carlosmcevilly/GitSubmoduleFun/readme.txt

 git submodule init

-# after doing the above line, you now have a .gitsubmodules
+# after doing the above line, you now have a .gitmodules
 # file in the top-level directory of your project.

 # this next step won't be needed since you just added the